RanRhoads84/debgpt7.8-with-vectorDB/README.md

 DebGPT is a lightweight terminal tool designed for everyday use with Large Language Models (LLMs), aiming to explore their potential in aiding Debian/Linux development.
+The possible use cases include code generation, documentation writing, code editing, and more, far beyond the capabilities of traditional software.

-LLMs can perform tasks beyond the capabilities of traditional software, such as summarizing documents, answering questions, and writing or editing code.
-DebGPT gathers relevant information from various sources like files, directories, and URLs, and compiles it into a prompt for the LLM.
+To achieve that, DebGPT gathers relevant information from various sources like files, directories, and URLs, and compiles it into a prompt for the LLM.
+It also supports Retrieval-Augmented Generation (RAG) using language embedding models.
 DebGPT supports a range of LLM service providers, both commercial and self-hosted, including OpenAI, Anthropic, Google Gemini, Ollama, LlamaFile, vLLM, and ZMQ (DebGPT's built-in backend for self-containment).
-It also offers Retrieval-Augmented Generation (RAG) using language embedding models.

 QUICK START